fdufnews/debugInfo/README.md

 Prints the elapsed time

-Beware that timeStart and timeEnd are global variables so time measurements for one level of messages shall not be nested
+Beware that timeStart and timeEnd are global variables, but each level of debug has its own set of variables, so time measurements for one level of messages shall not be nested